 Blue Grouse, Kaibab Squirrel, Merriam’s Turkey, Mountain Lion, Mule Deer

-Beginning at U.S. Hwy 89A and the Kaibab Naitonal Forest boundary near mp 566; southerly and easterly along the forest boundary to Grand Canyon National Park; southerly and westerly along the park boundary to Kanab Creek; northerly along Kanab Creek to Snake Gulch; northerly, easterly and southerly around the Kaibab National Forest boundary to U.S. Hwy 89A near mp 566.
+Beginning at U.S. Hwy 89A and the Kaibab National Forest boundary near mp 566; southerly and easterly along the forest boundary to Grand Canyon National Park; southerly and westerly along the park boundary to Kanab Creek; northerly along Kanab Creek to Snake Gulch; northerly, easterly and southerly around the Kaibab National Forest boundary to U.S. Hwy 89A near mp 566.

 Elk and Bison

-Update: In 2008, the Arizona Game and Fish Department discontinued aerial flights on the Kaibab National Forest to locate bison prior to hunts because so few bison were observed in previous years.
-However, for the past few years, bison have been seen near Wall Lake, as well as along Forest Service Roads 219B, 223, 270, and 610.
+Update: For the past few years, bison have been seen near Wall Lake, as well as along Forest Service Roads 219B, 223, 270, and 610.

 *There are currently no Population Management Seasons for elk tags available for successfully drawn deer hunters in Units 12A East and/or West.

-The Department reminds hunters that bison within these hunt areas are at low densities or may not be present during the hunt.
+The Department reminds hunters that bison within these hunt areas may not be present during the hunt.
 Therefore, chances for success are very low.
 The Grand Canyon National Park is not open to hunting.

-Over-the-counter elk seasons are described in the 2014 pronghorn antelope and elk regulations.
+Elk seasons are described in the pronghorn antelope and elk regulations.

-Hunters interested in purchasing an elk tag should be aware that this unit has few elk and is considered a limited opportunity hunt.
-During the cooler months, elk will occasionally move south to the Kaibab from southern Utah.
+Hunters obtaining an elk tag should be aware that this unit has few elk and is considered a limited opportunity hunt.
 In the last couple of years, only a few elk have been spotted and harvested in the vicinity of Mile and a Half Lake on the west side of the Kaibab Plateau.
 The Grand Canyon National Park is not open to hunting.
 Learn more